 You’ve heard of the Deep South.
 Well, I play mandolin, sing, and tell stories about the Deep North, past and present.

 I’m a historian with a passion for Minnesota history and local stories.
-I’m also a professional musician with over twenty years of experience, steeped in the traditions of Irish, Early American, blues, Tin Pan Alley and ragtime music.
+I’m also a professional musician with close to thirty years of experience, steeped in the traditions of Irish, Early American, blues, Tin Pan Alley and ragtime music.
 I’ve played all over the Upper Midwest and Saskatchewan; you can check out my bio here.
-I also belong to The Minnesota Field Trip Library and you can find me on their website here.

 Traveling the Deep North via music and stories: Check out this short clip to see what it looks like!